 While you are receiving KETORAL

 If you become pregnant while taking this medicine, tell your doctor immediately.

 Tell all doctors, dentists and pharmacists who are treating you that you have recently been given KETORAL.

 Tell your doctor if you get an infection soon after getting KETORAL.
 This medicine may hide some of the signs of an infection and may make you think that the infection is not serious or that you are better.
 Signs of an infection may include fever, pain, swelling and redness.

 Things to be careful of

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are being treated with KETORAL.
+Tell your doctor or nurse as soon as possible if you do not feel well while you are being given KETORAL.

 - stomach upset including nausea (feeling sick), heartburn, indigestion

 - pain in the stomach, wind, diarrhoea